st-korn/KornToDoList/README.md

+The task list for easy work with a large number of tasks (**100+**), which makes it easy to start regularly **from scratch**.

 Experimental web-app ToDo-list by Stanislav Kornienko's conception.
-You can try it in the cloud http://todo.works
+You can try it in the cloud https://todo.works

 <img src="https://github.com/st-korn/KornToDoList/raw/newplatform/static/favicon.png" width="64">